-Eight-Week and Summer Sessions: To add a course on the second day of the session, instructor's permission is required.
-Beginning the second week of the session, both instructor and dean permission is required.
+Eight-Week and Summer Sessions: To add a course on the second day of the session, the instructor's permission is required.
+Beginning the third day of the session, both the instructor's and the dean's permission is required.

-Short Term Classes (less than 8 weeks): To add a course on the second day, instructor's permission is required.
-Beginning the third day, both instructor and dean permission is required.
+Short Term Classes (less than 8 weeks): To add a course on the second day, the instructor's permission is required.
+Beginning the third day, both instructors' and the dean's permission is required.